AWS Redshift¶

 CommitQueueLength | Number of transactions waiting to commit at a given point in time | count | ClusterIdentifier |

-ConcurrencyScalingActiveClusters | The number of concurrent scaling clusters actively processing queries at any given time | count | ClusterIdentifier |
+ConcurrencyScalingActiveClusters | Number of concurrency scaling clusters actively processing queries at any given time | count | ClusterIdentifier |

-NetworkReceiveThroughput | The rate at which nodes or clusters receive data | byte/s | ClusterIdentifier |
+NetworkReceiveThroughput | Rate at which data is received by the node or cluster | byte/s | ClusterIdentifier |

-NetworkTransmitThroughput | The rate at which nodes or clusters write data | byte/s | ClusterIdentifier |
+NetworkTransmitThroughput | Rate at which data is written by the node or cluster | byte/s | ClusterIdentifier |

-MaxConfiguredConcurrencyScalingClusters | Maximum number of concurrent scaling clusters configured from parameter groups | count | ClusterIdentifier |
+MaxConfiguredConcurrencyScalingClusters | Maximum number of concurrency scaling clusters configured from the parameter group | count | ClusterIdentifier |

-NumExceededSchemaQuotas | Number of schemas exceeding quotas | count | ClusterIdentifier |
+NumExceededSchemaQuotas | Number of schemas that exceed quotas | count | ClusterIdentifier |

 ReadIOPS | Average number of disk read operations per second | count/s | ClusterIdentifier |